sandhawke/dataset-update-stream/README.md

 ### add

 Zero or more items were added to the origin data set and should be added to the mirror.
-Each "data" line contains the serialization of one such item.

-(Issue: do we need that restriction?
-We could allow all the datalines to be taken at once.
-Newlines are even okay.)
+The concatenation of the "data" lines is passed to appropriate item parser, which produces zero or more items, which are then added.

 For example, in N-Quads: